ngoldbaum/spin-projects-2018/sph-vr/notes.md

 I'm going to try to get that branch moved into the main yt repo to make code review easier.

+You might also try running the gizmo SPH code (http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html) just a test problem or two, and then visualize the results using yt (yt-project.org).

 Project deliverables:

 Toy python volume renderer.
 Not expected to be fast but will allow easy prototyping and exploring different algorithms.